 See the Form W-2 Reference Guide for Box 12 Codes.

-See also the detailed instructions next for each code.
+The detailed instructions for each code are next.

 Code A-Uncollected social security or RRTA tax on tips.
 Show the employee social security or Railroad Retirement Tax Act (RRTA) tax on all of the employee's tips that you could not collect because the employee did not have enough funds from which to deduct it.
 Do not include this amount in box 4.